Jennifer Garner Does A Funny Dance At Her Hollywood Walk Of Fame Star On Instagram & Tags Snoop Dogg

 Do you ever wonder what happens to the Walk of Fame Stars after the ceremony?
 10 hours/month performing to keep your spot—it’s in the contract. ????????♀️ See you on Hollywood Blvd., @snoopdogg— I’ll be the one with the janky time step!
 (By the way—how fun would this really be?! ♥️♥️) #4millionthankyous #blessyourhearts #butinthenicewaynotthepassiveaggressiveway

-In other news, one of Jennifer’s most well-known roles was for the TV show Alias, and she was asked by Rolling Stone about whether she’d want to return to a long-term project like that in the future.
+In other news, one of Jennifer’s most well-known roles was on the TV show, Alias, and she was asked by Rolling Stone about whether she’d want to return to a long-term project like that in the future.

 “Can you imagine?
 I mean, I think back to Alias.
 It’s so unfathomable to me to even think of going back to that level of focus for five straight years.
 I can’t imagine doing it.
 I’m just grateful that I did it when I did, because what would I do with my kids [Laughs]?
 But I do miss being able to focus on work in that way.
 I do love that kind of head-down, nothing-else-matters, it’s-all-for-the-cause feel about work.
 I love my experiences on TV.”